njhowell/nickhowell.co.uk/_posts/2020-05-01-Automating-Ubuntu2004-Images.markdown

 We're using the new [AutoInstall](https://wiki.ubuntu.com/FoundationsTeam/AutomatedServerInstalls){:target="_blank"} method for Ubuntu 20.04.
 Previous versions use debian-installer preseeding, but that method didn't immediately work with the new ISO.

-Packer will start a small HTTP server when the build is run and substitude the {% raw %} `{{.HTTPIP}}` and `{{.HTTPPort}}` {% endraw %}variables with the corresponding IP and Port.
+Packer will start a small HTTP server when the build is run and substitute the {% raw %} `{{.HTTPIP}}` and `{{.HTTPPort}}` {% endraw %}variables with the corresponding IP and Port.
 You must also set the `http_directory` configuration option to specify which directory on your filesystem hosts the files you want the HTTP server to serve.
 We have a directory called `ubuntu-20.04` within that directory, and that in turn contains a `user-data` file which contains our AutoInstall config.
 I also found that AutoInstall expects a file called `meta-data` to be present, although it doesn't require any content so I simply have an empty file called `meta-data` alongside `user-data`.

 Our `user-data` file looks like this